open-telemetry/opentelemetry-specification/specification/schemas/overview.md

 ![Source and Backend](img/0152-source-and-backend.png)

-In this example the telemetry source produces spans that comply with version 1.2.0 of OpenTelemetry schema, where "deployment.environment" attribute is used to record that the span is coming from production.
+In this example the telemetry source produces spans that comply with version 1.2.0 of OpenTelemetry schema, where the "deployment.environment" attribute is used to record that the span is coming from production.

 The telemetry consumer desires to store the telemetry in version 1.1.0 of